MWATelescope/Birli/README.md

 The `jake` gains (credit to Jake Jones) are described in [this wiki article](https://mwatelescope.atlassian.net/wiki/spaces/MP/pages/24972979/RRI+Receiver+PFB+Filter)

 When applying pfb gains to an observation that is not at the same resolution as the gains, the gains need to be averaged to fit the data, and the exact details of this averaging depends on the correlator type.
 For more dtails, see the mwa wiki on [averaging fine channels](https://mwatelescope.atlassian.net/wiki/spaces/MP/pages/24972939/MWA+Fine+Channel+Centre+Frequencies)

+### Channel Flagging

+Most MWA observations are made with a critically sampled PFB, which is naturally less sensitive to signals at the edges of each coarse channel.
+Birli can flag the first and last `--flag-edge-chans` channels of each coarse channel, or the first and last `--flag-edge-width` kHz of each coarse channel.

+There is no established default value for edge channel flagging, but somewhere between 40-160kHz is usually good.
+Oversampled ovservations will not need edge channel flags.

+The fourier transform of each coarse channel signal results in a DC bin at the center of the coarse channel.
+For legacy correlator observations, where this is done at 10kHz, the DC bin is noticeable in waterfall plots, and should be ignored.
+The MWAX correlator does this at 200Hz, and so flagging the DC bin is not necessary.

+Birli will only flag the DC bin for legacy correlator observations.
+You can override this with `--flag-dc` or `--no-flag-dc`.

+You can provide a set of fine channel indices within each coarse channel to flag using `--flag-fine-chans`, or a set of coarse channel indices to flag using `--flag-coarse-chans`.

+### Timestp Flagging

+The first couple of seconds of data are often unusable due to the time it takes for changes to take effect.
+This is known as quack time, and is usually around 2 seconds.
+Birli will automatically flag these timesteps.
+You can optionally provide `--flag-init` to override the quack time, or `--flag-init-steps` to specify this in terms of the number of timesteps.

+Sometimes, last few seconds of data are unusable, and so `--flag-end` or `--flag-end-steps` are used.

+### Antenna flagging

+Birli can flag antennas by mwalib antenna index using the `--flag-antennas` option.
+This is useful for removing antennas that are known to be faulty.

 ### RFI Flagging